 Directors who are also employees of the Company do not receive an annual retainer and are not compensated for attendance at Board or committee meetings.
 Other than the fees due under his consulting and noncompete agreement with the Company, Chairman Secchia does not receive any additional compensation for serving on the Board.
-Directors who are not employees of the Company receive a \$20,000 annual retainer fee, plus \$1,000 for attendance at each regular and special meeting of the Board of Directors.
-Each outside Director is granted 100 shares of stock for each Board meeting attended, up to a maximum of 400 shares per year.
-Also, each outside Director receives a \$1,000 meeting fee for each committee meeting they attend.
+Directors who are not current or former employees of the Company receive a \$35,000 annual retainer fee, \$1,000 for attendance at each regular and special meeting of the Board of Directors, and 100 shares of the Company's common stock for each Board meeting attended, up to a maximum of 400 shares per year.
+Also, each non-employee director who serves on a committee receives a \$1,000 meeting fee for each committee meeting they attend.

-Each Director who is not a current or former employee of the Company may participate in the Director Retainer Stock Plan.
-The Director Retainer Stock Plan, approved by shareholders in April 1994, provides that each Director may elect to receive Company stock, on a deferred basis, in lieu of cash compensation for the Director's retainer and meeting fees.
+Each director who is not a current or former employee of the Company may participate in the Director Retainer Stock Plan.
+The Director Retainer Stock Plan, approved by our shareholders in April 1994, provides that each director may elect to receive Company stock, on a deferred basis, in lieu of cash compensation for the director's retainer and meeting fees.

 Directors receive reimbursement of ordinary and necessary expenses to attend meetings.
 The Chairmen of the Personnel and Compensation Committee and the Nominating and Corporate Governance Committee do not receive additional compensation for serving as a Chairman.
-The Chairman of the Audit Committee receives an additional \$15,000 per year for serving as Chairman.
+The Chairman of the Audit Committee receives an additional \$20,000 per year for serving in that capacity.